-Leather Couch with Dogs
+Leather Couches with Dogs

 Dogs are perfect.
 They are our best friends, our exercise buddies, our snuggle bugs, and occasionally, our worst nightmares.
-A certain dog named Sasha Fierce likes to bark from her perch on the couch at 3AM.
+A certain dog named Sasha Fierce likes to bark from her perch on the couch at 3am.
 Kali prefers to smell instead of walk.
 Copper can’t catch anything in her mouth.
 Other dogs, who for the sake of their reputation will remain unnamed, ruin furniture.
 They disobey and put their dirty butts all over your nice white couch.
 They scratch.
 They hide bones under decorative pillows.
-These are just a few reasons for why we recommend a leather couch with dogs.
+These are just a few reasons why we recommend a leather couch with dogs.

 An Ounce of Prevention

 Is worth a pound of stain remover.
 That’s the saying.
 If you’re like the writer, your dog runs your life.
 Said dog gets cut-up chicken every now and then, enjoys organic toys, is worshipped regularly, and — the most egregious but irresistible sin — is allowed on the couch.
-Obviously we’re not judging you (but open to your judgement).
+Obviously, we’re not judging you (but open to your judgement).
 If this sounds familiar, we recommend the following ounces of prevention:

 Manicures.
 Just kidding, but definitely keep your doggy’s nails clean and short.
-Some leathers, such as our Charme series, look awesome when they get a little marked up.
+Some leathers, such as our full-aniline series, look awesome when they get a little marked up.
 It adds to their overall “I’m a chill leather” vibe.
-Other leathers, like our Oxford series, present a stronger, more groomed look that can be sullied by a claw mark.
+Other leathers, like our semi-aniline series, present a stronger, more groomed look that can be sullied by a claw mark.
 While most claw marks can be buffed out with a clean cloth, why not save yourself the trouble?
 Your local groomer likely offers nail clipping along with a regular cut.

 Fur control.
 Dogs shed.
 Especially if you live in a place with distinct seasons.
 Every spring your sinuses are blasted by pollen, and your dog brings the party inside by way of shedding their long, fleece coat.
-Pre-empt the sniffles, and the build-up of dog hair on your leather sofa, by giving your dog a thorough brush.
+Pre-empt the sniffles, and the build-up of dog hair on your modern sofa, by giving your dog a thorough brush.
 As often as possible.
 Once a day is ideal, but once a week will do too.
 It depends on what you hate more: brushing your doggo, or vacuuming every nook and cranny of your couch.
 The good news is that the hair does just sit atop the leather.
-In an effort to be more environmentally friendly, we like to remove dog hair by donning a pair of slightly damp rubber kitchen gloves, and running them along the couch seat.
+In an effort to be more environmentally friendly, we like to remove dog hair by donning a pair of slightly damp rubber kitchen gloves and running them along the couch seat.
 Rinse, repeat.

 Obedience training.
 If your dog has previously destroyed a couch, invest in some professional training before you invest in a brand new leather couch.
-No matter how good your leather care is, nothing is going to solve your pooch chewing a chunk out of your Timber sectional.
+No matter how good your leather care is, nothing is going to solve your pooch chewing a chunk out of your Timber Sectional.

 Ground rules.
 If you’re stronger than the writer of this post, you’ll set some serious boundaries about dogs on couches right away.
 Giving your dog treats for hanging out on the floor sends a pretty clear message to your dog: floor is good.
-Picking up a comfy dog bed (pet accessories company Handsome Mountain make some that are more “chic floor pillow” than “dog bed”).
+Picking up a comfy dog bed (pet accessories company Handsome Mountain makes some that are more “chic floor pillow” than “dog bed”).
 A leather couch with dogs could perhaps become a leather dog bed.

 Dealing with Accidents

 While vomit is just as gross, it is easier to clean up.
 Barf is involuntary.
 Your dog is unlikely to puke in the same spot twice.
-Hopefully that offers some sort of peace of mind.
+Hopefully, that offers some sort of peace of mind.

 Say hello to your tiny friend.
 Chihuahuas are a small but mighty companion who loves their people, cuddling, agility sports, and naps.
 A perfect dog for a busy-but-dog-obsessed individual who lives in small quarters.

-Remember Roald Dahl’s book “The BFG”?
-It was basically written about Great Danes.
 Noble, gigantic, and extremely chill, a Great Dane is actually an excellent apartment dog.
 Sweet, affectionate, and great with kids, Great Danes do shed, but their short hair makes it easy to maintain.

-Easygoing, fun, always down to party: the Yellow Lab is the 90s movie star of dogs.
+Easygoing, fun, always down to party: the Yellow Lab is the ‘90s movie star of dogs.
 Famously friendly, you can rest assured that your lab will bond with the entire family, and probably charm your neighbors too.